AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 endless duration, the Greeks only used *aionios* for endless; and he originated the argument so much resorted to even yet, based on the fact that in Matthew 25:46, the same word is applied to "life," and to "punishment."
-The student of Greek need not be told that Augustine\'s argument is incorrect, and he scarcely needs to be assured that Augustine did not know Greek.
+The student of Greek need not be told that Augustine's argument is incorrect, and he scarcely needs to be assured that Augustine did not know Greek.
 This he confesses.
 He says he hates Greek," and the "grammar learning of the Greeks."[^398] It is anomalous